Disciplinary Actions Taken By Medical Boards

 Complaints against a physician or surgeon may be filed with the MBC by almost anyone, including patients, the family of a patient, coworkers, credentialing committees, and hospitals.
 After the MBC receives a complaint, it begins the investigation process.
 Depending on the facts of the case, this complaint may lead to the Attorney General’s Office filing an accusation against the doctor.

 An accusation is a formal legal document that lists the charges and/or the law(s) that the physician is alleged to have violated.
 Once an accusation has been filed, it may be resolved in one of two ways: through a stipulated settlement pursuant to the Disciplinary Guidelines, or through a hearing before an administrative law judge.
-For either option, there is a set list of disciplinary actions that may be imposed by the MBC.
+For either option, there is a set list of disciplinary actions that the MBC may impose.

 The MBC has promulgated a manual of Model Disciplinary Orders and Disciplinary Guidelines.
 This manual is used not only to achieve a stipulated settlement in disciplinary actions but also to guide administrative law judges as they determine an appropriate penalty for a given case.

-There are three primary disciplinary actions that may be imposed by the MBC or an administrative law judge.
+There are four primary disciplinary actions that may be imposed by the MBC or an administrative law judge.

 A public reprimand is the least serious action that may be taken, while a revocation is the most severe sanction possible.